-The Fine Arts Museum in Nancy is Lorraine’s most visited museums after the Pompidou Centre in Metz with over 100,000 visitors each year.
-The works of art are brillantly displayed in a beautiful 18th century pavilion ideally located on the famous Place Stanislas.
+The Fine Arts Museum in Nancy is Lorraine’s most visited museum after the Pompidou Centre in Metz with over 100,000 visitors each year.
+The works of art are brilliantly displayed in a beautiful 18th-century pavilion ideally located on the famous Place Stanislas.

 The collections of the Fine Arts Museum represent every European school of art, spanning a period from the 14th to the 21st centuries, including paintings by Perugino, Tintoretto, Caravaggio, Rubens, Eugène Delacroix, Édouard Manet, Claude Monet, Modigliani, Raoul Dufy, Picasso, Jan Brueghel the Younger… to name but a few.

 The underground level of the museum is dedicated to Daum.
 The amazing collection of the crystal manufacturer is worth a visit.
 This is where you can see the vestiges of the former bastion of Haussonville.

 Find out more about the Fine Arts Museum of Nancy.

 The 2005 renovation of Place Stanislas

 In 2005, Place Stanislas was completely converted into a pedestrian precinct and recovered its original splendour after two years of refurbishment.
 The light-coloured paving of the square is delimited by two lines of dark stones forming a diagonal cross motif to keep the space structured.
 The restoration of the railings and the buildings surrounding the square made it even more impressive.